 Reducing or eliminating standing privileges are underway in most modern security architectures, especially those adhering to zero trust.
 In the early stages of a ZSP strategy, supplying privileges as needed could be as simple as instantaneous account creation and deletion.
 However, the goal of a realized Zero Standing Privilege strategy is to provision privileges for the precise moments they are needed, and nothing more.

 To remove standing privileges and drive toward a zero trust state requires implementing a privileged access management solution.
 Some PAM solutions may have weak capabilities around context-based, just-in-time access controls.
 However, other solutions will provide many options and capabilities around automating JIT workflows.
 These workflows will be based on policies and may be triggered to allow access when certain criteria is met, revoking it the moment access is no longer required or deemed safe.

 The first step toward eliminating standing privileges is to ensure all privileged accounts are identified and onboarded.
+This can be accomplished by a modern PAM solution, which should include advanced capabilities (such as CIEM and ITDR) for privilege discovery and right-sizing.
 Then, least privilege access controls can be applied via a PAM solution so that privileges are only elevated to trusted applications and resources as needed.
 Ideally, privilege is never actually given to the user or identity itself.
 The goal should be to implement true least privilege, meaning any user, application, operation, etc. has only just enough access (JEA) and just-in-time access that is needed to perform an action.

 Establishing a clear and traceable audit trail, such as via session monitoring and other tools will allow your team to decipher where privileges exist across applications and cloud instances, and how they are being used.